ser-arthur/cafe-connect-website/ReadMe.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE.txt) file for details.

 ## Author
 **Kobby S. Arthur**